google/styleguide/pyguide.md

 a: Foo = SomeUndecoratedFunction()
 ```

+<a id="s3.19.9-tuples-vs-lists"></a>
 <a id="s3.19.9-tuples"></a>
 <a id="3199-tuples-vs-lists"></a>

 <a id="typing-tuples"></a>
 #### 3.19.9 Tuples vs Lists

-Unlike Lists, which can only have a single type, Tuples can have either a single
+Typed lists can only contain objects of a single type.
+Typed tuples can either
-repeated type or a set number of elements with different types.
-The latter is
+have a single repeated type or a set number of elements with different types.
-commonly used as return type from a function.
+The latter is commonly used as the return type from a function.

 ```python
 a = [1, 2, 3]  # type: List[int]